DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - provider's towers can be simulated to conduct man-in-the-middle/on-path attack
         - using cell connectivity to access the internet or your office network creates a potential bridge, provider attackers with another avenue

+- **Traffic FLows**:
+  - East-West Traffic: Data traffic that moves laterally within a data center, between servers or virtual machines.
+Involves trusted nodes and networks.
+Traffic remains withing the internal network or cloud.
+Access controls, micro-segmentation and isolations policies are used here for security.
+  - North-South Traffic: Data traffic that moves between a data center and external networks or clients.
+Traffic moves to/from endpoints on internal network to nodes on the public cloud/internet.
+Involves untrusted nodes.
+This brings security concerns like data comprise, DDoS attacks, inadequate authentication.

 - 4.1.9 Content Distribution Networks (CDN)

     - **Content Distribution Network (CDN)**: a collection of resource services deployed in numerous data centers across the internet in order to provide low latency, high performance, and high availability of the hosted content
         - CDNs provide multimedia performance quality through the concept of distributed data hosts, geographically distributed, closer to groups of customers
         - Provides geographic and logical load balancing; lower-latency and higher-quality throughput
     - Client-based CDN is often referred to as P2P (peer-to-peer)

+- 4.1.12 Edge Networks
+    - Distributed networks that bring compute and storage resources physically closer to end users and devices on the edge of the network.
+    - **Ingress/Egress**: Entry point for traffic entering an edge network, usually from an end user device or an external network.
+Important for security monitoring and traffic shaping.
+    - **Peering**: Direct interconnection between edge network locations to allow traffic exchange without travelling through a central hub. reduces latency and bottle necks which are problems in a hub-and-spoke topology.
+    - **Caching**: Caching popular contents like video, audio and web pages.
+Provides better user experience in SaaS subscriber scenarios. eg CDNs.
+    - **Compute**: Granular compute functions, containarized, to provide low-latency processing near end users and devices.
+Also known as Edge Computing.
+Edge computing is a technology that processes data near the source of data generation, such as IoT devices or local servers, rather than sending it to a central data center or cloud for processing.
+    - **Storage**: Multiple edge locations to reduce latency for accessing data and updating data.
+E.g file servers that are synchronized across location like DFS.

+- 4.1.17 Virtual Private Cloud (VPC)
+    - Virtual networks, public and private subnets, segmentation and API inspection and integration are important elements of cloud security.
+    - VPC is a virtual network that consists of cloud resources, where the VM of one company is isolated from the resources of another company.
+    - Seperate VPCs can be isolated using public or private networks or segmentation.
+This concept exists in all major public clouds.
+It is refered to as VPC in AWS & Google Cloud Platforms.
+It is referred to as Virtual Networks (VNET) in Azure.

+- 4.1.18 Monitoring and Management
+    - Virtual networks, public and private subnets, segmentation and API inspection and integration are important elements of cloud security.

 [4.2](#4.2) Secure network components (OSG-9 Chpt 11)